 Use your card for everyday spending and bills

 Finally, you’ll earn more rewards if you use your credit card for all your regular purchases and bills.
 This is true for regular spending, but it’s even more true for your card’s 3 percent category and each dollar you spend at grocery stores and wholesale clubs.

 Bank of America lets you redeem rewards in a few different ways, including:

 - Cash rewards, statement credits or deposits made directly into a Bank of America checking or savings account, or for credit to an eligible account with Merrill

 - Redemptions into a qualifying 529 savings plan with Merrill or for a check starting at $25

 - Automatic redemptions into an eligible Bank of America or Merrill account starting at $25

-Not many cash back credit cards allow you to choose your own bonus rewards categories or earn more cash as you save and invest.
+Many cash back credit cards don’t allow you to choose your own bonus rewards categories or earn more cash as you save and invest.
 The Bank of America Customized Cash Rewards credit card stands out for its flexibility and the incentives it gives cardholders to be smart with their money.
-If you want something more than just a “set-it-and-forget-it” cash back card with a flat rate, this card may be for you.
+If you want something more than just a “set it and forget it” flat-rate cash back card, this may be the card for you.

 The editorial content on this page is based solely on the objective assessment of our writers and is not driven by advertising dollars.
 It has not been provided or commissioned by the credit card issuers.
 However, we may receive compensation when you click on links to products from our partners.